procrastination, mama disrupt

 By becoming cognisant of the reasons why you procrastinate, and consciously overcoming these tendencies with the tools above, you may find it easier to keep your eyes on the prize and get started on those important [or stressful] tasks.

-Chelsea Pottenger, Mama Disrupt
+Chelsea Pottenger, mama disrupt

 Text from The Mindful High Performer by Chelsea Pottenger.
 Murdoch Books RRP $32.99.